Ottawa Seed Library (OSL)

-Successful participants will produce more than enough seeds from their crops to plant the same variety for many years – and still have enough left over to share with family, and the Ottawa Seed Library!
+Successful participants will produce more than enough seeds from their crops to plant the same variety for many years – and still have enough left over to share with family and back to the Ottawa Seed Library!

-We are currently seeking lead volunteers to help manage these seed libraries.
+We are currently seeking volunteers to join a fantastic volunteer team.
 No experience is required.
-Coordinators are primarily expected to assist in the coordination of skill building workshops, arrange times for seed distribution & returns, and supporting other future seed library coordinators as new branches emerge.
+Coordinators are primarily expected to assist in arranging times for seed distribution & returns.
+Want to get involved?
+Email firstname.lastname@example.org.

 Varieties in the Seed Library

 Click here for a list describing the varieties in the seed library.